 Devon Goss is a sociologist specializing in the areas of race and ethnicity, the family, and sports.
-She completed her PhD at the University of Connecticut in Sociology with a graduate certificate in Feminist Studies.
+She completed her PhD in 2018 at the University of Connecticut in Sociology with a graduate certificate in Feminist Studies.

 BA| University of Portland| 2009

 SOC 247: Racial and Ethnic Relations

 SOC 260: Sociology of Sports

 2018.
 Laybourn, Wendy M, and Devon R. Goss.
 Diversity in Black Greek-Letter Organizations: Breaking the Line.
 Routledge.

 2018.
 Goss, Devon R. “‘People’s Heads Don’t Even Go There:’ Public Perceptions to Transracial Familial Intimacy.”
 The Sociological Quarterly 59(1): 111-127.